 After weeks of pondering and scouring my massive digital photo library I’m sharing the best bottles that made my palate sing with joy.
-The best wines that stood out from the rest in 2018 were mostly good value for quality wines, but there were some icons that the vinous world had already appreciated and so their price climbed to the heavenly highs.
-Professional wine tastings, generous friend’s cellars and our contemplative pockets at very special restaurants made the luxurious choices possible.
+The best wines that stood out from the rest were mostly good value for quality wines, but there were also icons that the vinous world had already appreciated and so their price climbed to the heavenly highs.
+Professional wine tastings, generous friend’s cellars, smart and timely investments and our contemplative pockets at very special restaurants made these luxurious choices possible.

-Looking for value in luxury wines: great sommelier, small producers, no fancy labels
+Authentic luxury wines exist: look for a great sommelier, small producers, no fancy labels advertised heavily

-I indulged in Moutons, ultra-rare Burgundies, Penfolds Grange and Super Tuscans, but the most impressive wines were less brand flashy.
-An exquisite Meursault that a friend brought us during a summer visit in Monaco was so complex and mineral that I thought of a Grand Cru Chablis.
+I indulged in Moutons, ultra-rare Burgundies, Penfolds Grange and Super Tuscans, but the most impressive wines for my palate were less brand flashy.
+An exquisite Meursault that a friend brought us during a summer visit was so complex and mineral that I thought of a Grand Cru Chablis.
 Domaine Arnaud Ente was dubbed by Berry Bros & Rudd of London as “arguably Burgundy’s brightest rising star”.
-Whetting our appetite for more, gratefully I cooked a company for a 2004 vintage Chambolle-Musigny Les Amoureuses by Domaine Comte Georges Vogue also from our friend’s cellar was easy to fall in love with, uncontrollable emotions in a truly superb, elegant Pinot Noir.
+Whetting our appetite for more, a 2004 vintage Chambolle-Musigny Les Amoureuses by Domaine Comte Georges Vogue also from our friend’s cellar was easy to fall in love with, uncontrollable emotions in a truly superb, elegant Pinot Noir.

-In Beijing, I saw wine infused with black truffles on the menu.
-Such vanity reminded me of using a great wine for a vin chaud in France or sangria in Spain.
+In Beijing, I saw wine infused with black truffles on the beverage menu.
+Such a vanity reminded me of using a great wine for a vin chaud in France or sangria in Spain.
 Who does that?
-Adding spices and sugar kills the exceptional taste of any pure produce.
-I ordered a pot of Chinese tea, naturally.
+Adding spices and sugar kills the exceptional taste of any great produce.
+I ordered a pot of pure Chinese tea, naturally.

-It is tough with wine, since there are so many excellent artisans creating incredible wines from their special lands.
-I could not have had just one bottle of Château Rayas, my beloved Châteauneuf-du-Pape and the best wine made in the Rhône Valley.
+There are so many excellent artisans creating incredible wines from their special land, but I could not have ever had just one bottle of the red Château Rayas, my beloved Châteauneuf-du-Pape and the best wine made in the Rhône Valley.
 Over the past year we opened the 2004, 2001, 2000, 1998, 1989 vintages, some even twice!
 The best selection and price for the older vintages is at the legendary L’Oustau de Baumaniere in Provence, so we always splurge a bit on Rayas there.
 Also the 1998 and 2001 at Hostellerie Jerome, my favourite restaurant near Monaco (more consistent and more rewarding taste than at Mirazur in Menton) were the perfect expressions of their respective vintage.
-The winemaker, Monsieur Reynaud might not be a people man, but he listens to his vines impeccably so they speak beautiful verses.
+The winemaker, Monsieur Reynaud might not be a people man, but he listens to his vines impeccably so they recite beautiful verses.

 Natural wines can deliver, but choose wisely